 Product owner – Collects the requirement and consult with the PM for implementation.
 Works with the team to make them understand the products and creates a backlog.
 Document all the stories in detail checking with the epics and review the progress.
 Part of the scrum meeting and groom the backlogs for estimating stories.
 Documents all the new features and releases orders.

 PM and PO together write acceptance criteria and demonstrates the iterations to the end-user before release.
 This will allow the customer to share feedback and the collected feedback will then be worked upon by the PM and PO individually to complete the entire process until the customer feels satisfied.

 PO is the role played by an individual in a scrum team to write stories and prioritize backlogs.
 PM is the job where the person is the brand ambassador of the product.

-We would personally suggest you to attend CSPO training to know more about a PO.
+We would personally suggest you to attend CSPO Training Online to know more about a PO.
 Yes, it is important for a PM also to attend this course for role clarity.
 The course will provide you with the necessary training and practical exposure to build the right product for your organization as a PM or a PO.
 It enables you to find a job in any scrum team.